JK-8989/web-notes/README.md

-# JS-total
+# web-notes

-To keep a note of JavaScript
+To keep a note of HTML, CSS, & JavaScript